Start teaching with your online Alternate Route degree as soon as next fall!

 Please print the form – sign and send to the Program Coordinator to sign (scan & email).
 There are fees associated with graduation or certificate completion.
 To pay the fees, go to the Graduate School website.
 Pay the fee and the late fees as applicable.
 Send the receipt payment with the application form to the Program Coordinator.

-- Official transcripts indicating a Bachelor’s degree from a regionally/nationally accredited institution with a major other than education.
+- Bachelor’s degree from a regionally or nationally accredited institution in a field other than education.

 The GRE is not required.